apache/flink-web/docs/content/how-to-contribute/improve-website.md

 - The `docs` directory contains all documentation, themes and other content that's needed to render and/or generate the website.
 - The `docs/content/docs` folder contains all English content.
 The `docs/content.zh/docs` contains all Chinese content.
 - The `docs/content/posts` contains all blog posts.
 - The `content/` directory contains the generated HTML files from Hugo.
-It is important to place the files in this directory since the Apache Infrastructure to host the Flink website is pulling the HTML content from his directory.
+It is important to place the files in this directory since the Apache Infrastructure to host the Flink website is pulling the HTML content from this directory.
 (For committers: When pushing changes to the website git, push also the updates in the `content/` directory!)

 ## Update or extend the documentation